 Sanitizing In The Dishwasher

-Using a dishwasher on a hot water and heating (sanitizing) drying setting to clean breast pump parts does not require an extra sanitizing step.
+Using a dishwasher on a hot water and heated (sanitizing) drying setting to clean breast pump parts does not require an extra sanitizing step.

 A Note On Microwave Sterilizers